 What does a company do if they have questions while preparing their response to a solicitation?
-Questions regarding solicitations should be emailed to Questions@pcamerica.org at least 3 working days prior to the bid opening date.
-All Questions and Answers will be posted on the website.
-Answers to questions will NOT be discussed by phone or in person.
+Questions must be posted on Bonfire at least 5 working days prior to the bid opening date; subsequently, all questions and answers will be posted in the Bonfire application.
+Answers to questions will NOT be discussed by phone or in person during the response period.

-What if changes are made to a solicitation subsequent to its advertisement?
-If a change occurs subsequent to the issuance of the original solicitation, an addendum will be made available to all entities that have registered for that solicitation on the PCA website.
-It is the company’s responsibility to check the website for an addendum and include the signed addendum in their response.
+When changes are made to a solicitation subsequent to its advertisement an addendum will be made available to all entities that have registered for that solicitation in the Bonfire application.
+It is the vendor’s responsibility to check Bonfire for an addendum and include the signed addendum in their response.

-Does PCA provide a complete contracting solution?
-Yes!
-The entire solicitation-contract award process has been completed following Texas (and other states) purchasing and contracting statutes; the Due Diligence backup documentation will be provided to Members upon request.
+PCA provides a complete contracting solution!
+From solicitation to contract award, the process has been completed following Texas (and other states) purchasing and contracting statutes.
+Due diligence documentation will be provided to Members upon request.